sasanarakkha/study-tools/Anki_Decks/DHP_Vocab/DHP_Vocab.md

 ![2022-04-19_15-03](https://user-images.githubusercontent.com/39419221/163945216-713c1d2e-ce3f-4f28-ac49-93e7fdb56033.png)

+- Select deck **DHP Vocab** in the left pannel
-- Select vagga by searching name of the vagga (e.g. appamādavaggo)
+- Select vagga by searching name of the vagga (e.g. appamādavaggo) in this deck
 - Select all card by **Ctrl + A**
 - Right click and choose **Toggle Suspend** (Ctrl + J)